 Board of Directors

-The Board of Directors is responsible for the administration, development and supervision of PGS business activities.
+The Board of Directors is responsible for the administration, development, and supervision of PGS business activities.

-The Board of Directors currently consists of eight shareholder representatives and three members elected by employees of PGS companies registered in Norway.
+The Board of Directors currently consists of five shareholder representatives and three members elected by employees of PGS companies registered in Norway.
 Neither the CEO nor any other member of the executive management is a director of the Board.

 In accordance with Norwegian corporate law, the Board of Directors has overall responsibility for management of the Company, while the CEO is responsible for day-to-day management.
 The Board provides oversight of the CEO’s day-to-day management and the activities of the Company in general.
 It is also responsible for ensuring that appropriate steering and control systems are in place and are followed.